 Charitable Remainder Trusts A charitable remainder trust (CRT) is generally used when there are multiple beneficiaries.
 A CRT can provide income to you, you and your spouse, or your spouse and your children for life or for a term of years, in exchange for a gift.
 The payment can be fixed (annuity trust) or variable, based on the year-end market value of the trust (unitrust).

 Retained Life Estate A retained life estate is a gift plan that allows you to donate a home to The Whole Child while retaining the right to live in the home for the rest of your life.
-A gift to The Whole Child of the remainder interest in a personal residence provides you with a current charitable deduction and may allow reduction or elimination of capital gains tax on the property’s appreciation.
-You retain the right to live on the property, but continue to be responsible for all routine expenses, maintenance fees, insurance, property taxes, repairs, etc.
+A gift to The Whole Child of the remainder interest in a personal residence provides you with a current charitable deduction and may allow the reduction or elimination of capital gains tax on the property’s appreciation.
+You retain the right to live on the property but continue to be responsible for all routine expenses, maintenance fees, insurance, property taxes, repairs, etc.

-Top companies support various causes that are important to their employees, resonate with their values as an organization and position them to connect with their most loyal customers on deeper level.
+Top companies support various causes that are important to their employees, resonate with their values as an organization and position them to connect with their most loyal customers on a deeper level.

 About Partnering with The Whole Child Thanks for your interest in The Whole Child (TWC).
 We work very hard every day to carry out the work of our mission and it means so much to have the support of companies like you.
 New corporate partnerships help advance the work of our organization are always welcome.
-TWC is interested in establishing partnerships with companies that have solid, family-friendly brand images and reputations.
+TWC is interested in establishing partnerships with companies with solid, family-friendly brand images and reputations.
 Whether new or established, any prospective partner must have a strong corporate mission and be an industry leader.
 Key factors for evaluating a potential partner include the partner’s ability to leverage its assets, raise awareness, make a corporate contribution and/or raise funds and engage its employees and leadership, locally and nationally.
-For more information on becoming a partner, please contact Sara Gertler at firstname.lastname@example.org or 562-602-0383.
+For more information on becoming a partner, please contact Julia Scalise at firstname.lastname@example.org or 562-602-0383.